mundorum-lab/datasci/modules/data/README.md

 ---
 -	The `file-typing` component watches the data bus for incoming JSON files that must be typed.
 -	It initiates the process on the result of the process of a `file-input` or `api-input` component.
--	It triggers the opening of an interface that asks the user to indicate the types of each column of the data in question.
+-	It sends a message triggers the opening of an interface that asks the user to indicate the types of each column of the data in question.
 -	Based on the user's response, it types the data received.
 -   If any error occurs during the process, the component stops execution and publishes an error message on the data bus.
 -   If all rows have been processed successfully with no errors, the typed data in JSON format is published on the data bus.